50 Ways We’ve Saved The Bay: Building the Swim Network

 by Katy Dorchies, marketing and graphics specialist

-The Swim challenges participants to complete a 1.7-nautical-mile journey from Newport to Jamestown and serves as a celebration of a Narragansett Bay that is improving in both quality and recreational opportunity.
+The Swim challenges participants to complete a 1.7-nautical-mile journey from Newport to Jamestown.
+It celebrates a Narragansett Bay that is improving in both quality and recreational opportunity.
 Swimmers, accompanied by supporters in kayaks, join hundreds of volunteers and staff, often in the wee hours of the morning, to accomplish what was once believed to be Impossible.

-The idea of the Swim, first proposed in 1977 by then-assistant director, Trudy Coxe, was so far-fetched that not even the organization’s director, John Scanlon, was on board at first.
+The idea of the Swim was first proposed in 1977 by then-assistant director, Trudy Coxe.
+It was so far-fetched that not even the organization’s director, John Scanlon, was on board at first.
 After all, Narragansett Bay had never seen an organized swim of that distance and, although the biggest era of Bay cleanup was underway, its waters were still far from clean.
-But Coxe, who had deep childhood ties to Narragansett Bay, maintained that it could and should be swimmable, and was unwavering in her belief that nothing would build the community’s connection to the Bay like engaging with it.
+But Coxe, who had deep childhood ties to Narragansett Bay, maintained that the Bay could and should be swimmable.
+She was unwavering in her belief that nothing would build the community’s connection to the Bay like engaging with it.

 That first year, the event maxed out its registration limit with 100 swimmers.
 And they were dedicated swimmers at that.
-On the morning of the event, Coxe announced that the Department of Health had declared the first several hundred feet of water too hazardous to swim in.
-She instructed all participants to climb into their accompanying rowboats, row 300 feet off-shore, climb into the water, and then swim to Newport.
+On the morning of the event, Coxe announced that the Department of Health had declared the first several hundred feet of water too polluted to swim in.
+She instructed all participants to climb into their accompanying rowboats, row 300 feet off-shore and swim to Newport from there.
 Everyone complied, though many took note of the water’s foul smell and emerged at the finish line covered in oil, tarballs and slime.